blueconic/browscap-java/README.md

   * platformVersion (e.g. 4.2, 10 depending on what the platform is)
 * The fields are not configurable.
 * The CSV file is read in a streaming way, so it's processed line by line.
 This makes it more memory efficient than loading the whole into memory first.
+* 1000+ user agents are tested in the unit tests.

 ## Future
 Possible new features we're thinking of (and are not yet present):